whoozle/btanks/README-editor.txt

 mouse controls:

-left button          paint with the brush if the brash is active. space + left button  move map right button         select tiles for the copy/cut, show object properties dialog wheel                scroll map up/down
+left button          paint with the brush if the brush is active. space + left button  move map right button         select tiles for the copy/cut, show object properties dialog wheel                scroll map up/down